reliverse/rse/src/arg/add/readme.md

 ```

 - If **your current directory is empty**, the builder will offer to **create** a new project.
-- If you already have an existing project or multiple projects, you’ll see a **project selector** to edit or create.
+- If you already have an existing project or multiple projects, you'll see a **project selector** to edit or create.

 ## Example Flow

-Below is an overview of the prompts and menus you’ll encounter.
+Below is an overview of the prompts and menus you'll encounter.

 ### 1. Main Menu Prompt